Cycling Bali: A Smashing 5 days Itinerary + Hacks & Bike Touring Stories

 Lake Batur

 Bali is not like the rest of Indonesia, although the locals are generally friendly, scams are more common.
-The relationship with garbage though is the same, people throw it directly into the lake in front of the houses and the children bath between bottles and plastic bags.
+The relationship with garbage though is the same, people throw it directly into the lake in front of the houses, and the children bathe between bottles and plastic bags.

 Cockfighting in Bali

 Cycling our way back, we come across a roster fight.
 It’s very popular in Indonesia, although illegal.
 Except here in Bali.
-The Balinese, in fact, have told the government that for them the cockfighting is a religious ritual and therefore the government allowed him to continue practicing it.
+The Balinese, in fact, have told the government that for them cockfighting is a religious ritual, and therefore the government allowed him to continue practicing it.

 Folk dances of Bali